DwiyashantaEidelS/BEM-Portal/README.md

     * Make sure you are using **XAMPP** or any other local server that supports PHP and MySQL.
     * Enter the application URL in your browser to access the login page and other features.

----

-This includes the installation steps along with the key features and purpose of the website.